-You don't have to go to court.
-And don't worry, you will NOT get arrested if you don't go.
+You will NOT get arrested if you don't go.
 But there are good reasons you should go.

 If you go to court, even if you lose your case and get evicted, you may be able to:

 - Get more time to stay in your home, - Lower how much you have to pay the landlord, and - Hear about any new court dates or additional rent or damages that the landlord might say you owe.